domq/travis-docker-poc/README.md

 `docker -b none` seems to have worked for very low values of working.
 Guess we need to try `docker -d -b none`?

+### Build 11: "fork/exec /var/lib/docker/init/dockerinit-1.5.0: operation not permitted"

+    [pid  5851] clone(child_stack=0, flags=CLONE_NEWNS|0x6c000000|SIGCHLD) = -1 EPERM (Operation not permitted)

+Cannot `CLONE_NEWNS` hmm?
+The idea of commit 00752fb0142555 was to make do without private networking (as apparently the Travis kernel doesn't support that), but if private namespaces are not available then the whole idea of running Docker sort of falls apart.

+Which brings us back to [lukecyca's solution](https://github.com/lukecyca/travis-docker-example) as the only viable option...

+We'll keep this Git repository for the benefit of future archeologists.
+Thanks for reading.